flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210315-homeland-security-secretary-alejandro-mayorkas-on-directing-federal-emergency-management/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "Our goal is to ensure that unaccompanied children are transferred to HHS as quickly as possible, consistent with legal requirements and in the best interest of the children.”
+    Our goal is to ensure that unaccompanied children are transferred to HHS as quickly as possible, consistent with legal requirements and in the best interest of the children.

 ---
 FEMA will assist for the next 90 days.